sdvillal/jagged/README.rst

 Getting the right combination for blosc, python-blosc, bcolz and bloscpack can be a challenge (but worth the effort).
-At the moment (2015/09/02), we recommend using the latest released versions of c-blosc (1.7.0) in combination with the latest release of python-blosc (1.2.7) and bloscpack (0.9.0).
+At the moment (2015/09/02), we recommend using the latest released versions of c-blosc (1.7.0) in combination with the latest releases of python-blosc (1.2.7) and bloscpack (0.9.0).

 Jagged should run in python 2.7+ and 3.4+.
 At the moment it has been tested only on linux,